AkBKukU/ld-workflow/README.md

 is best to have your TBC file start from the first frame of the program or you can have issues with the analog audio track.

-`00-preview.sh` provided here can help find starting frame sample which can be detected automatically sometimes.
+`00-preview.sh` provided here can help find the starting frame sample which can be  detected automatically sometimes.
 A If not, `00-preview.sh` takes two parammeters, first the starting frame number, and then the number of samples to skip into the raw file. `ld-decode` will seek backwards to find the starting frame, so overshooting the samples to let it work backwards is a good option.
+It may take multiple rounds of tweaking the starting sample to dial into the starting frame.

 `00-preview.sh` will output files into a `preview/` directory that you can use to verify you have the correct decode parameters.
 One thing to pay